BRTNetwork/brt-wallet/README.md

 - **Wait till the app finished compiling**
 - **in a second terminal window** -> npm run electron:serve

 Voila!
-You can use your brt Wallet app in a local development environment with hot reload !
+You can use your BRT Wallet app in a local development environment with hot reload !

 The application code is managed by `electron.ts`.
 The app runs with a simple Electron window and "Developer Tools" is open.
 The Angular component contains an example of Electron and NodeJS native lib import.
 See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.